 How It Works

 We calculate the carbon emitted from activities on your adventure (the majority of these emissions result from burning fossil fuels for transportation).
 Then, we fund carbon reduction projects to balance emissions in an amount equal to what is released on our trips and via our guests’ transportation to and from our adventures.
-For example, we support renewable wind energy in India, we pay for the reforestation of native tree species in Zimbabwe, and we provide efficient, biomass-fueled cook stoves in Rwanda to replace the burning of wood.
+For example, we support renewable geothermal and hydroelectric energy in Sumatra, Indonesia, and we provide high-efficiency cook stoves in Ethiopia to replace the burning of wood.

 What Difference Does It Make?

-From January 1, 2007 through the end of 2019, we have offset 49,418 tons of carbon dioxide.
+From January 1, 2007 through present day, we have offset 68,093 tons of carbon dioxide.
 According to the U.S. Environmental Protection Agency, this is equivalent to: